 Simultaneously, the mobile bidding companies worked to build out their auction management platform to offer the functionality that had traditionally been the domain of long-standing companies like GreaterGiving, Maestrosoft, and AuctionTracker.

 CEOs have been fired.
 Employees have switched companies.
 Name changes are common.
 Mergers and acquisitions are prolific.

 I offer this list without commentary on price or quality of service.
 At least 25 of the companies mentioned offer some form of mobile bidding.

 In addition to these companies, others offer payment processing to the nonprofit auction industry but do not also offer a silent auction management system.
 I didn’t include them in the list.

-Regardless of your budget, there is a silent auction software package to fit your pocketbook.
+Regardless of your budget, you can find a silent auction software package to fit your pocketbook.